Mastercard/oauth1-signer-java/README.md

 ## Signing HTTP Client Request Objects <a name="signing-http-client-request-objects"></a>

 Alternatively, you can use helper classes for some of the commonly used HTTP clients.

-These classes (provided in the `com.mastercard.developer.signers` package) will modify the provided request object in-place and will add the correct `Authorization` header.
+These classes, provided in the `com.mastercard.developer.signers` package, will modify the provided request object in-place and will add the correct `Authorization` header.

 Once instantiated with a consumer key and private key, these objects can be reused.
 Usage briefly described below, but you can also refer to the test package for examples.

 + [Java HttpsURLConnection](#java-httpsurlconnection)